 Asian Quinoa Salad + A Giveaway!Jump to Recipe

 We have became pretty close blogger buddies over the last few months while we waited for Food Fighters to air.
-She sent me a copy of her new ecookbook, The Quinoa Habit, and I wanted to make something out of it and giveaway a few copies!

 This Kale Quinoa Salad salad caught my eye for a number of reasons, but mostly just because it featured a wonderful looking dressing and crunchy vegetables like corn and peas that are super seasonal right now.

 - 1 ½ – 2 cups quinoa cooked

 - 1 carrot grated

 - 1 handful baby kale

 - 3 tablespoons soy sauce